-8 Replies to “Sleazy or Sacred”
+8 thoughts on “Sleazy or Sacred

 1. After reading the “Sleazy or Sacred” post, I feel I must respond to those men whose seem to see sex as an “either/or” proposition.